-Join Ben Long for an in-depth discussion in this video Brightening shadows, part of Foundations of Photography: Night and Low Light.
+Join Ben Long for an in-depth discussion in this video Brightening shadows, part of Photography Foundations: Night and Low Light.

 Working in low light you are very often going to be facing images that are too dark…when you get to post-production.
 It's just kind of the nature of the situation.…No matter how careful you are, there will be times when you miscalculate your…exposure or you run into parameters that keep you from shooting an image…that's bright enough.…Here, I've got an exposure that was a 30th of a second.…I was at ISO 16, so I didn't want to take my ISO, ISO 1600,…I didn't want to take my ISO up in any higher.…I was using a lens that the maximum aperture was f/4.
 I didn't have a tripod with me.…